Dietary Interventions For Severe Preeclampsia: What To Eat?

 Frequently asked questions

-Pregnant women with preeclampsia should aim for a fibre intake of 25-30 g/day.
+Pregnant women should aim for a dietary fibre intake of 25-30 grams per day.
+Food sources of fibre include whole grains, fruits, and vegetables.

 Written by